 External factors contribute to climate change in a number of ways which are generally described as part of the atmospheric forcings.
 These forces take place outside the earth’s atmosphere and have nothing to do with human activities.
 These may increase or decrease global temperatures.

-a.
 Variations in solar radiation

 Data collected over the past several years suggest that global temperatures have fluctuated over time.
-Sea-level changes, changes in the length of growing season for certain crops and other observed evidence have suggested that world temperatures have changed in the past due to variations in solar radiation.
+Sea-level changes, changes in the length of the growing season for certain crops and other observed evidence have suggested that world temperatures have changed in the past due to variations in solar radiation.
 Some possible explanations for such variations are:

 The earth’s eccentricity theory suggests that as the earth orbits around the sun, there comes a time, (about 100,000-413,000 years) when it changes from a less elliptical (nearly perfect) to elliptical (nearly imperfect) orbit.
 This increases the amount of solar radiation from the sun.